JonathanMcCormickJr/OSSP-CS/Term-04/book-report/README.md

 So as we can see, any natural number can be represented in binary as well as decimal.

+Using these, we can arbitrarily assign letters to certain binary number values.
+The American Standard Code for Information Interchange (ASCII) is one such system for doing so.
+Unicode integrated ASCII, along with other systems to be able to represent other language characters, etc.

+Logic gates were developed in order to perform certain operations on information: AND, OR, and NOT.

 ### 3. A Wartime Burst of Progress
 ### 4. Evolution of the Microchip
 ### 5. A Golden Age of Entrepreneurship